Code-Institute-Submissions/MS2-8/README.md

     1. Go to Happy Burpees Wods
     2. Click on the "man" or "kvinna" button on the card
     3. Find a WOD suggested WOD for you that the weights are filtred by gender
-    4.

 3. As a CrossFit practitioner you want to adjust the WOD by your skills, therefore you get the option to select if your WOD whether should be hard (RX) or easy (scaled).
     1. Go to Happy Burpees Wods
-    2. Click on the drop down meny "Dn nivå"
+    2. Click on the drop down meny "Din nivå"
-    3. Choose whether your WOD are filtred by RX or scaled
+    3. Choose whether your WOD are filtred by RX or Scaled
     4. See the WOD filtred and suggested for you

 4. As a CrossFit practitioner you want to adjust the WOD by type of WOD, therefore you get the option to select the WOD type (AMRAP, EMOM or RFT).
     1. Go to Happy Burpees Wods
     2. Click on the drop down meny "Typ av WOD"
-    3. Choose the type of WOD you want to do, an AMRAP, EMOM or 1RFT
+    3. Choose the type of WOD you want to do, an AMRAP, EMOM or RFT
     4. See the WOD filtred and suggested based on your choice

 5. As a CrossFit practitioner you want to see the time it takes to go through a WOD, how much time you have to deal with to go through the WOD or how much time that is remaining of the WOD, therefore you see a timer connected to the WOD you have chosen (not applicable for RFT)
     1. Go to Happy Burpees Wods
     2. Chose one WOD you want to do
     3. Find the timer on the top of the WOD
-    4. Start the timer
+    4. Start the timer by clicking the button "Starta klockan"

 6. As a CrossFit practitioner I want inspiration and therefore the site have social media links to get you what you want.
     1. Go to the footer on the page